dsanmartin/wildfire/README.md

     & + \text{Initial and boundary conditions},
 \end{split}
 ```
-to simulate the wildfires spreading.
+to simulate the spread of wildfires.

 ## Examples